pgilad/gulp-angular-htmlify/readme.md

 <gilad-cool-loader></gilad-cool-loader>
 ```

-And handles `ng-directives` by default.
-This behavior can be extended with the option `customPrefixes`.
+You can add additional prefixes using the option `customPrefixes`.

+This plugin plays nice with `type="text/ng-template"` and won't break it.

 ## Install